Ray-Shubham/vite-react-app/README.md

 4. For the field controls, we have onChange attribute which accepts the function.
 5. With in function we can collect input value by event.target.value

+useEffect Hook:

+useEffect is a react functional hook which is used to cause side effects with in the component.

+Side Effects : async actions - dom manipulation, event-listener, data fetching, third party subscriptions.

+useEffect is replacement of 3 life cycle methods in class components.

+1. componentDidMount
+2. componentDidUpdate
+3. componentWillUnmount

+Syntax : useEffect(()=>{},[])

+Note: useEffect behaviour will depends on second argument which is an array.

+Case1: If array is empty, component will behave like componentDidMount.
+It will run only once in a life cycle.

+useEffect(()=>{},[])

+Case2: If array is filled with values, depending upon value changes useEffect will behave like a componentDidUpdate.

+useEffect(()=>{},[value1,value2,....])
+If values were changing then useEffect will run.

+This array will call it as a dependency array.

+Case3 : No Dependency array

+useEffect(()=>{})

+If no dependency array, component will keep on re-rendering whenever state or prop changes.
+It might also leads to infinite rendering of components.

+Case4: If useEffect callback functions returns the function, within the returned function we can prevent memory leaks of the comopnent - componentWillUnmount.

+useEffect(()=>{
+return () => {
+// Prevent the memory leaks
+}
+},[])